kubernetes/kubernetes/docs/admin/cluster-components.md

 `rkt` is supported experimentally as an alternative to docker.

-### monit
+### supervisord

-`monit` is a lightweight process babysitting system for keeping kubelet and docker running.
+`supervisord` is a lightweight process babysitting system for keeping kubelet and docker running.

 ### fluentd